-- Cooperating with the Trust, or an academy within the Trust, in seeking a solution to the complaint. - Expressing the complaint and their concerns in full at the earliest opportunity. - Promptly responding to any requests for information and meetings. - Asking for assistance as needed. - Treating any person (s) involved in the complaint with respect.
+- Cooperating with the Trust, or an academy within the Trust, in seeking a solution to the complaint. - Expressing the complaint and their concerns in full at the earliest opportunity. - Promptly responding to any requests for information and meetings.

+• Treating any person (s) involved in the complaint with respect.